What do I need to know and consider before I book?

 1. Checking availability: Over the phone on 01865 265200, online at www.transun.co.uk or with your local travel agents.

-2. Confirm reservation: We will require forenames, surnames and dates of birth for all persons travelling.
-We will also request contact details of someone that can be contacted in case of emergency and also details of your insurer if you decline our insurance.
-A deposit will be required or, if you book within ten weeks of departure, full payment.
-Payment can be made via credit* or debit card. (*For payments made direct via credit card, there is a 3% transaction fee.
-Other travel agents’ charges may vary.)
+2. Confirm reservation: We will require forenames, surnames and dates of births for all travellers.
+We will also request details of your insurer if you decline our insurance.
+A deposit of £200pp will be required or, if you book within ten weeks of departure, full payment.
+Payment can be made via credit* or debit card. *For payments made direct via credit card, there is a 3% transaction fee.
+Other travel agents’ charges may vary.

-3. Confirmation: A confirmation invoice will be sent via email.
+3. Confirmation: A confirmation invoice will be sent.
 Please check all details carefully and advise us of any discrepancies within seven days.
 Any changes made after this will incur an amendment fee.

 4. Tickets/Travel Documents: Travel documents will be sent approx. seven days prior to departure, where possible via email.
 You no longer require physical tickets to travel.

 We recommend the insurance offered by Transun.
 If you choose to obtain other insurance cover, it is essential that your policy covers you for ‘winter sports’, including snowmobiles and huskies.
 For more information on our insurance and to view our policy, click here.

 I know it can get cold in Lapland but how cold?